 A Note about CSRF

 If you're reporting a CSRF issue and your POC includes the CSRF token, we will assume that you don't understand what CSRF issues are, nor how CSRF prevention works.
 Please, please don't report a CSRF vulnerability if your POC includes the CSRF token.
 (If you can get the CSRF token from a victim, show that.)
-It wastes considerable time trying to educate hackers about what CSRF is and why reports like this aren't valid.
+We know everybody starts somewhere, and everybody can overlook things when submitting reports, but we see this one more often than we'd like :)

 Out of Scope: Other *.foxycart.com or *.foxy.io Domains

 Foxy customer sites and applications are out of scope for this program.
 You can create a free test account at admin.foxycart.com if you'd like to test the cart and checkout flow itself.
 Please don't test our users.

 For vulnerabilities found at the following subdomains, we make a distinction between the underlying system and our own modifications.
 For example, we use Dokuwiki for our wiki.
 If you find a security issue in our implementation of Dokuwiki, that may be valid and eligible for a reward from us.
 But an issue with Dokuwiki itself should be reported to them.

 Note also that some of these domains are on shared hosts, or other environments we don't control.
 As such, certain ports may be open and/or services accessible.
 We don't necessarily control infrastructure for all of these domains, so feel free to report, but we'll most likely mark reports as informative unless it's something we actually have control over.